Invariant parameterization and turbulence modeling on the beta-plane: Differential invariants for the beta-plane vorticity equation

 \begin{theorem} For each $r\geqslant2$ the functions $I_\alpha=|\psi_x|^{(\alpha_2+\alpha_3-\alpha_1-3)/2}(\DD_t-\psi_y\DD_x)^{\alpha_1}\psi_{0\alpha_2\alpha_3}$, where $\alpha\in A$ and $|\alpha|\leqslant r$, form a local functional basis of differential invariants of order not greater than~$r$ for the maximal Lie invariance pseudogroup~$G_1$ of the barotropic vorticity equation on the beta-plane. \end{theorem}

 The description of differential invariants of~$G_1$ given in Theorem~\ref{thm:NormalizedInvsOfBVEGroup} is sufficient for applications within the framework of invariant parameterization.
 At the same time, it is interesting and useful to have more information on the structure of the algebra of differential invariants of the pseudogroup~$G_1$ including the operators of invariant differentiation.
-A complete set of such independent operators is derived by invariantization of the usual operators of total differentiation, yielding

-This is practically realized via substituting the expressions~\eqref{eq:MovingFrameBetaPlaneEquation} for the pseudogroup parameters into the implicit differentiation operators~\eqref{eq:ImplicitDifferentiationOperatorsBetaPlaneEquation}.
-Any operator of invariant differentiation related to the pseudogroup~$G_1$ is locally a combination of the operators~\eqref{eq:InvariantDifferentiationOperatorsBetaPlaneEquation} with functional coefficients depending only on differential invariants of~$G_1$.
-The commutation relations between the operators $\DD^{\rm i}_t$, $\DD^{\rm i}_x$ and $\DD^{\rm i}_y$ are

-In order to completely describe the algebra of differential invariants of~$G_1$, it remains to establish a basis of differential invariants such that any differential invariant of~$G_1$ can be represented as a function of basis elements and their invariant derivatives.
-It is also necessary to compute a complete system of syzygies between basis invariants.
-For this aim, we will evaluate the recurrence relations between the normalized differential invariants and the differentiated differential invariants as detailed in~\cite{cheh08Ay,olve08Ay}.
-The starting point for the application of the general algorithm to the maximal Lie invariance pseudogroup~$G_1$ of the vorticity equation on the beta-plane is the system of determining equations for the coefficients of a vector field